Kershaw, Vititoe & Jedinak, PLC | Attorneys And Counselors

 • DEFENDANT NOT THE FACTUAL CAUSE OF VICTIM’S SERIOUS IMPAIRMENT: A skilled defense attorney can retain an accident reconstruction expert to analyze the evidence and determine how the collision happened.
 A conviction can’t be sustained if the prosecutor cannot prove beyond a reasonable doubt that the defendant was the factual cause and proximate cause of the serious impairment of a bodily function.

-Even if the evidence against you is strong, a skilled defense lawyer may be able to work out a resolution to your case that results in a guilty plea to a reduced charge or a sentencing agreement that is better than the risks of going to trial.
+Even if the evidence against you is strong, a skilled criminal defense lawyer may be able to work out a resolution to your case that results in a guilty plea to a reduced charge or a sentencing agreement that is better than the risks of going to trial.
 You only get one chance to defend your case properly so start with the best legal representation from the very beginning.

 If you or a loved one is charged with any crime and need legal representation, then do not hesitate to contact the experienced attorneys at Kershaw, Vititoe & Jedinak PLC for assistance today.